deepmodeling/tbplas/doc/source/tutorial/overview.rst

 Workflow
 --------

-The common workflow of TBPlaS is shown below.
-All calculations using TBPlaS begin with creating the primitive cell, which involves specifying the lattice vectors, adding orbitals and adding hopping terms.
-TBPlaS uses translational symmetry and conjugate relation to reduce the number of hopping terms, so only half of the terms are needed.
+The common workflow of TBPLaS is shown below.
+All calculations using TBPLaS begin with creating the primitive cell, which involves specifying the lattice vectors, adding orbitals and adding hopping terms.
+TBPLaS uses translational symmetry and conjugate relation to reduce the number of hopping terms, so only half of the terms are needed.
 From the primitive cell we can calculate the band structure, density of states, polarizability, dielectric function, and AC conductivity via exact diagonalization or Lindhard functions.
 We can also build complex models of moderate